abhinabsarkar/aks/concepts/service-readme.md

 ## Service Types (Publishing Services)
 In Kubernetes, the Service component is used to provide a static URL through which a client can consume a service.
 The Service component is Kubernetes's way of handling more than one connectivity scenario.

 **ClusterIP** - Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
-This is the default ServiceType
+This is the default ServiceType.
+It enables cluster resources to reach one another via a known address while maintaining the security boundaries of the cluster itself.

+For example, a database used by a backend application does not need to be visible outside of the cluster, so using a service of type ClusterIP is appropriate.
+The backend application would expose an API for interacting with records in the database, and a frontend application or remote clients would consume that API.

 ![Alt Text](/images/aks-clusterip.jpg)

 **NodePort** - Exposes the Service on each Node’s IP at a static port (the NodePort).
+The range of available ports is a cluster-level configuration item, and the Service can either choose one of the ports at random or have one designated in its configuration.
 A ClusterIP Service, to which the NodePort Service routes, is automatically created.
 You’ll be able to contact the NodePort Service, from outside the cluster, by requesting *NodeIP:NodePort*.

+External load balancers frequently use NodePort services.
+They receive traffic for a specific site or address and forward it to the cluster on that specific port.

 ![Alt Text](/images/aks-nodeport.jpg)
 > The diagram shows AKS node but the concept is native to kubernetes

 **LoadBalancer** - Exposes the Service externally using a cloud provider’s load balancer.
 NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.
+It proxies the request to the corresponding Pods via NodePort and ClusterIP Services.

 ![Alt Text](/images/aks-loadbalancer.jpg)